gdplayerokay/Chainz-package/README.md

 # Chainz-package
-Chainz is a package manager that allows you to install update and remove apps from paru yay flatpak and pacman from one linux comand.
+Chainz is a package manager that allows you to install update and remove from one arch linux comand.

 Package manager surport:
 Flatpak